cybnity/foundation-techstack/prototypes-line/v0-stack-integration/proto-infrastructures/proto-sso-server/README.md

     - Token Claim Name: roles
     - Claim JSON Type: String

-Go to `Clients > cybnity-frontend-ui > Client Scopes` panel for add the custom scope previously created:
+Go to `Clients > cybnity-frontend-ui-react > Client Scopes` panel for add the custom scope previously created:
   - Select client_roles_react_app from the "Default Client Scopes" list, and assign it via the "Add selected" button

 From now, we can get the client roles from the JWT token with __roles__ key, allowing to enable/disable proto-frontend-ui-server's view to particular roles received from the token.